 5. Look for a lot of light.
 One drawback of townhouses, as opposed to single family homes, is that shared walls make for fewer windows.
 Most townhomes are tubes which feature windows at the front and back but not along the sides.
 This can make for some pretty dark spaces, so pay attention to how the light fills a room.
-Make sure that the existing windows are well positioned.
+Check that the existing windows are well positioned.
 Skylights on the top floor are a big bonus!

 6. Don't give up on a garden.
 Just because you've slashed your outside space doesn't mean you have to go without.
 As long as you've got a patio or balcony, you can still grow a lot.
 Read up on container gardening, and plan an urban "box farm"!